Sizing Your Vertica Cluster for an Eon Mode Database

 Use Case 1: Save compute by provisioning close to need, rather than peak times

-This example highlights the elastic throughput scaling feature of Eon Mode to scale a cluster from 5 to 25 nodes with 5 subclusters of 5 nodes each.
-In this use case, we want to support a high concurrent, short query workload on a medium-sized working data set.
-We will create an initial cluster of type medium with 5 nodes and 5 shards.
-We can scale out throughput on demand by adding one or more subclusters during certain days of the week or for specific date ranges when we are expecting a peak load.
-The cluster can then be shrunk back to its initial size by dropping nodes for normal workloads.
+This example highlights the elastic throughput scaling feature of Eon Mode to scale a cluster from 6 to 18 nodes with 3 sub-clusters of 6 nodes each.
+In this use case, we want to support a high concurrent, short query workload on a 24TB or less working data set.
+We will create initial cluster with 6 nodes and 6 shards.
+We can scale out throughput on demand by adding one or more sub-clusters during certain days of the week or for specific date ranges when we are expecting a peak load.
+The cluster can then be shrunk back to its initial size by dropping nodes or sub-clusters to meet the requirements of normal workloads.
 With Vertica in Eon Mode, you save compute by provisioning close to the need, rather than provisioning for the peak times.

 Use Case 2: Complex analytic workload requires more compute nodes

-This example showcases the idea that complex analytic workloads on large working data sets benefit from an initial cluster of type large with a high shard count.
-We will create an initial cluster of type large with 20 nodes and 20 shards.
+This example showcases the idea that complex analytic workloads on large working data sets will benefit from high shard count and node count.
+We will create an initial cluster of type large with 24 nodes and 24 shards.
 As needed, you can add and remove nodes to improve throughput scaling.

 Use Case 3: Workload isolation